Officer Suicide Statistics

 - “Recent event” reflects something that happened with 60 days of the suicide.

-- Our data is a raw number of suicides, there are no assumptions made.
+- Our data is a raw number of suicides reported to us, there are no assumptions made.

 - Some information remains “unknown” as the families are only willing to provide basic information, we have been asked not to contact the family for follow up or, there is no contact information listed when the information is only partially submitted.